 Being involved in a car accident is stressful.
 Then you’ve got the worry of getting your car back on the road.
-One of your biggest concerns might be the cost of claiming on your insurance policy.
+Find out what voluntary excess is and how it's different to compulsory excess.

 To get a better idea of what you might need to pay, you’ll need to understand car insurance excess and how it affects any claims you make.

-Car insurance excess is basically the amount you agree to pay towards the total cost of repairing your car.
+So, what does car insurance excess mean?
+It's basically the amount you agree to pay towards the total cost of repairing your car.
 It’s typically made up of two parts – voluntary excess and compulsory excess.

 We’ll take a look at the different types of excess, explain how excess works on car insurance and do our best to make sure you’ve got all the information you need.
 When it comes to choosing your next policy, it’s important you get what’s right for you.